Michael Andretti: Return to CART

-Michael tried again to win Le Mans in 1997, again alongside Mario, but joined on this occasion by Olivier Grouillard.
+Andretti tried again to win Le Mans in 1997, again alongside his father, but joined on this occasion by Olivier Grouillard.
 Following an accident during the night, the trio were forced to retire their Courage C36.
-Michael would not return to la Sarthe as a driver.

-For 2001 he made the decision to move to Team Green as he wanted to try to win the Indianapolis 500 and Newman/Haas refused to enter the Indy Racing League event.
+He would not return to la Sarthe as a driver.
+For 2001, Andretti made the decision to move to Team Green as he wanted to try to win the Indianapolis 500 and Newman/Haas refused to enter the Indy Racing League event.
 Andretti ran in a third Team Green car with Motorola sponsorship and ran at Indianapolis.
 He led 16 laps, and was leading the race during a rain delay just beyond the halfway point.
 Had the race been halted due to the rain, he could have been declared the winner.
 The red flag, however, did not come out at the time and the race resumed.
 A punctured tyre, and a minor collision in the pits with eventual winner Hélio Castroneves, driving for car owner Roger Penske, slowed him down, and at the end of the day, Andretti settled for 3rd place.
-In July it was announced that Michael had bought the team and intended to shift the entire operation (which was renamed Andretti Green Racing) to the IRL.
+In July, it was announced that he had bought the team and intended to shift the entire operation (which was renamed Andretti Green Racing) to the IRL.

-His career in CART ended in 2002, in which he took his 42nd and final career victory at the Toyota Grand Prix of Long Beach - placing him in third place for all-time victories in championship car racing behind his father, Mario Andretti (52 wins) and A. J. Foyt (67 wins).
+Andretti's career in CART ended in 2002, in which he took his 42nd and final career victory at the Toyota Grand Prix of Long Beach. placing him in third place for all-time victories in championship car racing behind his father (52 wins) and A. J. Foyt (67 wins).
 Andretti is also tied with Al Unser Jr. for the most wins in a CART/IndyCar season with eight victories.
 He achieved this during his championship-winning season of 1991.
-Throughout his time in IndyCar, he retained a consistent and impressive record, finishing in the top ten of the championship on 17 occasions.
+Throughout his time in IndyCar, he retained a consistent and impressive record, finishing in the top ten of the championship on seventeen occasions.